 Working with Windows 10 Insider Preview Builds

-Windows 10 Insider Preview Builds enable organizations to explore new features and validate apps and infrastructure compatiblity well before a general Windows release.
-This can help accelerate your next Windows deployment get more value out of Windows for your organization.
+Windows 10 Insider Preview Builds enable organizations to explore new features and validate apps and infrastructure compatibility well before a general Windows release.
+This can help accelerate your next Windows deployment and get more value out of Windows for your organization.

 Aligning rings to feature exploration and validation